shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 ## Judgement Criteria

 Do not worry about the points scored during contributing.
 Feel free to make mistakes, but be open to acknowledge and fix them.
 The main goal is to learn and grow together.
 Depending on your enthusiasm, dedication and contribution, you will be judged in the end of CSOC.

+The main purpose for this whole activity is to get you acquainted with the open source contribution workflow.
+We cannot replicate the exact workflow of a real open source project due to the time constraints, but we have tried to cover the most important aspects of it (related to git, code review, etc.).

 ---